aerni/statamic-advanced-seo/UPGRADE.md

 - ],
 ```

-> **Automated Migration**: Your existing disabled collections and taxonomies are automatically migrated.
+> ✅ **Automated** — Your existing disabled collections and taxonomies are automatically migrated.
 Collections and taxonomies can now be disabled individually through the Control Panel by clicking the "Configure" button on each set.
+You can safely remove the `disabled` option from your published config file.

 ## Localization Origin Field

 The `origin` field has been removed from localizations.
 Origin configuration is now stored centrally in the set config using an `origins` array.

-> **Automated Migration**: Your existing origin configuration is automatically migrated from localizations to the set config.
+> ✅ **Automated** — Your existing origin configuration is automatically migrated from localizations to the set config.

 ## Eloquent Driver